bclarke329/dnd-frontend/README.md

-Welcome to my Dungeons & Dragons Character Creator
+Welcome to Dungeons & Dragons Character Creator
 ========
 My name is Bessy Clarke and this is my project for Flatiron's Javascript Module.